Are you ready to serve?

 - Serve for a year, Prepare for a lifetime.
 We mean it.

-Then Corps Members travel to their separate locations.
-(During our first year, we’ll have only one location--Pittsburgh.)
+Then Corps Members travel to their separate locations, either Pittsburgh or Boston.
 Settle into your OVC house.
 Walk the neighborhood.
 Tour the city.
 Connect to a parish.

 The rhythm of OVC life begins.
 Four days a week, you’ll work at a local nonprofit.
 One day a week, you’ll be in seminar.
 Evenings and weekends are for building community--with each other, with your neighborhood and city, and with the local parish.